 Being a finalist for the CBC Literary Prizes can jump-start your literary career.
 Need proof?
 Here are 22 books that were published in 2022 written by former CBC Literary Prizes winners and finalists.

-The 2023 CBC Nonfiction Prize is currently accepting submissions.
+The 2023 CBC Poetry Prize is currently accepting submissions.
 The winner will receive $6,000 from the Canada Council for the Arts, have the opportunity to attend a two-week writing residency at Artscape Gibraltar Point and have their work published on CBC Books.

 Nada Alic's short story collection Bad Thoughts depicts Los Angeles women who are all grappling with a shared stark reality: the modern world.
 Whether it be the perverts, nobodies, reality TV stars, poetic hopefuls, shameless party girls or self-help addicts.
 To cope, they live in their imagination, fantasizing about their baddest thoughts.

 Nada Alic is the author of the short story collection Bad Thoughts and a forthcoming novel.
 Her work has been featured in The Cut, Publisher's Weekly, Nylon, Harper's Bazaar, Bomb, Document Journal and The Creative Independent.

 bill bisset describes his latest collection as "an epik poetik novel uv langwage n speech" that explores "acceptans uv loss greef separaysyuns charaktrs in serch uv self liberaysyun n societal equalitee n all th forces against that path."
 The poems in its th sailors life / still in treetment are paired with illustrations by the author.